Sun Country Airlines: Rebuilding and Davis brothers ownership (2011–2017)

 In July 2011, Sun Country was bought out of bankruptcy for $34 million by the Davis family, owners of Cambria, a Minnesota-based countertop company.
-Marty Davis, CEO of Cambria, became chairman.
+Cambria CEO Marty Davis became chairman.

 In 2015, the Sun Country board hired Zarir Erani as president and CEO.
 The airline had a net income of $27 million in 2015, followed by a 41% drop to $16 million in 2016.

-In July 2017, after more than a year of missed monthly earnings projections, Davis replaced Erani as interim President and CEO, with Erani moving to other duties within the Davis family of companies.
+In July 2017, after more than a year of missed monthly earnings projections, Davis replaced Erani as interim President and CEO.
 Jude Bricker, previously of Allegiant Air, was appointed as CEO one week after Erani stepped down.
-As part of its strategy, Sun Country had begun to move towards being a "no frills" airline.
+As part of its strategy, Sun Country began to move toward being a "no-frills" airline.

-Apollo Global Management ownership (2017–present)
+Apollo Global Management ownership (2017–2025)

-On December 14, 2017, the Davis brothers announced they would be selling the airline to funds affiliated with New York Based Apollo Global Management for an undisclosed amount.
+On December 14, 2017, the Davis brothers announced they would sell the airline to funds affiliated with the New York City-based Apollo Global Management for an undisclosed amount.

-On December 17, 2019, Amazon Air bought a minority stake in Sun Country from Apollo, with plans for the airline to operate cargo flights under the Amazon Air brand.
-As Sun Country's passenger model is heavily leisure focused, this deal is designed to help stabilize revenues during non-peak seasons.

-In December 2019 Sun Country announced they would begin operating cargo flights for Amazon.
-Sun Country will initially operate ten cargo jets for Amazon Air.
-The airline operated their first cargo flight for Amazon in May 2020.
+On December 17, 2019, Amazon Air bought a minority stake in Sun Country from Apollo, and announced plans for the airline to operate cargo flights under the Amazon Air brand.
+Sun Country initially operated ten cargo jets for Amazon Air, operating its first cargo flight for Amazon in May 2020.

-On March 17, 2021, Sun Country became publicly listed and traded on the NASDAQ under the ticket SNCY.
+On March 17, 2021, Sun Country became publicly listed and traded on the NASDAQ under the ticker symbol SNCY.

+As of June 2024, Sun Country's cargo fleet operated under contract with Amazon Air had grown to 12 airframes.
+On June 20, 2024, Sun Country and Amazon Air announced an extension of their contract to 2030.
+Under this new contract, Amazon Air will transfer an additional eight 737-800BCF aircraft to Sun Country, increasing the airline's cargo fleet to 20 airframes.

+In February 2025, Apollo Global sold its remaining shares of the airline in a secondary public offering transaction.